KyleZevenbergen/tf-search/README.md

 ## Setup

 1. **Enable Terraform v1.14.0-beta or newer**:
+   - Go into your HCP Terraform Organizational settings and enable the "Show Terraform pre-releases" option.
    - Go to your HCP Terraform workspace settings
    - Update the Terraform version to v1.14.0-beta or newer
    - This enables the **Search & Import** page